cmpsoares/gh-team-mention-notifier/README.md

-S# GitHub Team Mention Notifier (gh-team-mention-notifier)
+# GitHub Team Mention Notifier (gh-team-mention-notifier)

 `gh-team-mention-notifier` is a GitHub Action designed to notify specified communication platforms via webhooks when a team is mentioned or assigned in issues, PRs, or comments.
 It's compatible with Slack, Microsoft Teams, and other webhook-enabled services.